ufz/ogs/web/content/docs/tutorials/bhe_meshing/bhe_meshing.md

 The first step is to create the surface 1 with all the necessary points.
 These points regulate the borehole locations, as well as the mesh size.
 Now we define the basic geometry of the BHEs, as well as the element sizes around them.
-For better optimal accuracy and better spatial discretizations, the mesh around the borehole point is designed according to relation (delta = alpha * bhe_radius) derived from Diersch et al. 2011 Part 2 (DOI:10.1016/j.cageo.2010.08.002)  where alpha = 6.134 for 6 surrounding nodes.
+For better optimal accuracy and better spatial discretizations, the mesh around the borehole point is designed according to relation (`delta = alpha * bhe_radius`) derived from Diersch et al. 2011 Part 2 (DOI: [10.1016/j.cageo.2010.08.002](https://doi.org/10.1016/j.cageo.2010.08.002)) where alpha = 6.134 for 6 surrounding nodes.

 ```python
 #environment variable for output path